New York Restoration Project (NYRP) believes that access to

 Individual Fundraising (70%)

-- Develop and implement a moves management system that identifies
+- Implement a moves management system that identifies specific

-specific prospect portfolios to be managed by the ICGD and
+prospect portfolios to be managed by the ICGD and Individual Giving

 - Proactively support the CAO, Executive Director, and Board of